Thursday, January 22, 2015

 Dear Doc,

-Your letter to Mr. Heddin was handed me to read.
+Your letter to Mr. Heddin was handed to me to read.

 Your two little boys must be a great comfort to you.

-I am wondering if you can give them any schooling, also how you can get their clothes made, and how you get your work done and close washed?
+Can you give them any schooling?
+Also, how can you get their clothes made, and how do you get your work done and your clothes washed?

-Have you kind neighbors who look to your comforts when you are sick, I do hope you have?
+Do you have kind neighbors who look after your comfort when you are sick?
+I do hope you have.

-Although your children must be great care and expense to you, I think you must be far happier with them than you would be without them.
+Although your children must be a great care and expense to you, you must be far happier with them than you would be without them.

 It is such a pleasure to toil for those we love.